karenmxm/surfs_up/README.md

   - Count of precipitation in June is more than December, which means precipitation is more frequent in June than December.

 - Temperature is June and December
+  - Mean temperature in June is higher than in December.
+  - Standard Deviation in June is smaller than in December, which means June temperature varies less.
+  - Min and Max temperature in June are higher than in December.
+  - Medians are close to means in June and December and other quartiles show that temperature distributions are not skewed in June and December

 - June Weather Statistics

      <p align="center">